2025-06-02

 However, in reality the codes we will be using are more complex, and full of terrors.

 In exercise 2 we will look at an example of how to ideally structure a slightly more complex code setup.
 For those familiar with climate models this may be nothing new.
-We make use of the traditional separation into:
+We make use of the traditional separation into subroutines for:

 Navigate to the exercises/exercise_02/